pkarsy/rfboot/help/The-First-Project.md

 > make terminal # Opens gtkterm with all apropriate options
 > make send # Sends the firmware
 ```
-After the upload is finished
+After the upload is finished, you will see uptime (in ms) in gtkterm.
-You will see uptime (in ms) in gtkterm.
+If you are succesful, you can start playing with the code.

-Add this line to setup():
+For example, add this line to setup():
 ```
 PRINTLN("Hello world");
 ```
-All arduino machinery is working as expected with the exception of Serial.print.
+All arduino code is working as expected, with the exception of Serial.print().
 The
 PRINT and PRINTLN macros can be used instead which use sprintf internally.
 ```
 i=2;